 Related Article: HOW TO CATCH A CHEATER: 7 Best Methods to Catch Them in the Act (Updated)

-They may not remain solely polyamorous forever and one day chooses to marry or enter a more traditional partnership.
+They may not remain solely polyamorous forever and one day choose to marry or enter a more traditional partnership.

 Solo Polyamory vs Relationship Anarchy